Available for: Enterprise plan

 - Push new users

-New users assigned to Miro application in IdP will also be created in your Miro Enterprise account as Members.
+New users assigned to Miro application in IdP will be created in your Miro Enterprise account as Enterprise Members.
+Users that are added to a user group that is synced to a Miro team with the same name will be added to the team as Team members.

 - Push user profile updates